spsforks/QB64-Wiki/DO...LOOP.md

 ```

-*Example 2:* Using UNTIL to clear the keyboard buffer.
+Using UNTIL to clear the keyboard buffer.

 ```vb